C-17 with 4 Jetcat P-120 turbines

 The C-17 Globe-master III is one of the largest jet models in the world today!
 It is complete with retractable landing gear and pneumatically operated flaps.

 I publish Metro Area R/C Flying to make a central web site for all the area R/C clubs, not to replace individual club sites, but to tie all of them together and promote growth and interaction between clubs.
 The most important service of the web site is to post the Metro Area Schedule.
 The schedule lists all the events for all the clubs in one location so that R/C flyers can see what events are available in the area and plan ahead.
-I believe it will also help the area clubs to work out their schedules so that one clubs events, will not conflict, with another's.
-The next most important service is to provide a Map Page that has maps to all the events, meetings, dinners and parties.
-Right after that comes the Newsletter Page which lists all of the different club newsletters.
+I believe it will also help the area clubs to work out their schedules so that a club event, will not conflict, with another club's event.
+The next most important service is to provide a Page that has maps to all the events, meetings, dinners and parties.
+Right after that comes the Newsletter Page which lists club newsletters.
 Reading other club newsletters lets members see what others are offering in the area that they are interested in and promotes interaction between clubs.
-Perhaps an even more important item is the New Flyers Page that gives new members information they need to join a club and become part of our R/C community.
-This is your web site, if you would like to show-off your newest plane, or share an experience, you can E-Mail pictures and articles to me.
-There’s an E-Mail Link on every page.
+This is your web site, if you would like to show-off your newest plane, or share an experience, you can E-Mail pictures and articles to me at: MetroRCFlying@Gmail.com There’s an Email Link on every page.